zesper11/todo-app-by-zesper/README.md

 ### Contacts:

-🎈made for practic by rohan @zesper11🎈 email: zesper46@gmail.com outlook: rohan7757@outlook.com a start will be lot for me as a new person in webdevlopment and even codeing <3
+🎈made for practic by rohan @zesper11🎈 email: zesper46@gmail.com outlook: rohan7757@outlook.com a star will be lot for me as a new person in webdevlopment and even codeing <3